 READ A BOOK

 Yup.
 Great form of self care.
 I’m not saying you have to go do an extremely hard HIIT workout to check off this box but hey if that’s what you want to do, I’m about it.
-The endorphins are the best.
-Unpopular opinion: I LOVE burpees.
-Does anyone else?
-Or is that just me?
+The endorphins from a HIIT workout or a run are the best.
+I typically do not stick to high intensity workouts because I have found lower impact is more beneficial for me.
+Ultimately, you need to stick to what you like.
+Although I don’t typically do high intense workouts, I LOVE burpees.
+Seems like most people hate them but I enjoy them.
+Could be the feeling of gasping for air but feeling energized at the same time.
+Just me?

 A classic.
 Coloring is not just for kids, let me tell you.
 I work at an elementary school part time in the after care program and honestly think I enjoy the coloring pages more than them.
 All you need is your favorite coloring tool (crayon, color pencil, marker) and something to color.
 If you have a coloring book, AWESOME and if not simply google some coloring pages and print them out.
 You can also draw out a picture before coloring if you’re super artsy.
 Please don’t ever ask me to draw though, you’ll get a very lopsided stick figure.